 The Current Bond Market Environment

 Corporate bond prices hit their lows right around March 19, 2020.
-As we showed in this blog post, no corporate bond was immune from the downturn, as even bonds issued by Apple, one of the world's 10 highest-credit-quality borrowers, fell sharply.
+As we showed in this post reviewing our March 26, 2020 investment recommendations, no corporate bond was immune from the downturn, as even bonds issued by Apple, one of the world's highest-credit-quality borrowers, fell sharply.
 Then, on March 23, 2020, the Federal Reserve announced the creation of two bond-buying credit facilities to ensure credit markets would 'stay open' and that companies would be able to access credit at reasonable rates.
 We estimate this could lead to $650 to $700 billion of corporate bond purchases by the Fed, providing a significant near-term tailwind for many individual corporate bonds.

 The two Fed facilities are: (i) the Primary Market Corporate Credit Facility ("PMCCF") for purchases of new bond and loan issues and (ii) the Secondary Market Corporate Credit Facility ("SMCCF") for purchases of individual corporate bonds and ETFs trading in the secondary market.
 The US Treasury is contributing a total of $75 billion in equity to the combined facilities and the Fed, in turn, is lending to a special vehicle that will make the bond and loan purchases.
 Depending on the credit quality of the purchased bond or loan, the Fed's loan will be up to 10x the amount of equity contributed by Treasury.
 Please see summary terms below: